DoosanJung/Udacity-deep-reinforcement-learning-nanodegree-collaboration-competition/README.md

 Execute the provided notebook: `Tennis_v2.ipynb`

 1. `model.py` implements the Deep Deterministic Polich Gradient (DDPG) Actor and Critic networks.
-This currently contains fully-connected neural network with ReLU activation.
+This currently contains fully-connected neural network with ReLU activation, along with the [Batch normalization](http://proceedings.mlr.press/v37/ioffe15.pdf) and a dropout layer[[1]](https://arxiv.org/pdf/1207.0580.pdf)[[2]](http://www.cs.toronto.edu/~rsalakhu/papers/srivastava14a.pdf).
 You can change the structure of the neural network and play with it.
-I used 2 hidden layers, [batch normalization](http://proceedings.mlr.press/v37/ioffe15.pdf), and dropout[1](https://arxiv.org/pdf/1207.0580.pdf)[2](http://www.cs.toronto.edu/~rsalakhu/papers/srivastava14a.pdf) in the both of the Actor and Critic networks.
    > Deep Deterministic Policy Gradient (DDPG) is a model-free off-policy algorithm for learning continous actions.
 It combines ideas from DPG (Deterministic Policy Gradient) and DQN (Deep Q-Network).
 It uses Experience Replay and slow-learning target networks from DQN, and it is based on DPG, which can operate over continuous action spaces. [source](https://keras.io/examples/rl/ddpg_pendulum/)

 2. `ddpg_agent_v2.py` implementss the Agent, OUNoise, and ReplayBuffer.
 The Agent has Actor network and Critic network.
 Actor network proposes an action given an state and Critic network predicts if the action is good or bad given a state and an action.
 Each Actor and Critic network has local and target network.
 For continuous action spaces, exploration is done via adding noise to the action and the authors of the paper, [Lillicrap, Timothy P., et al. "Continuous control with deep reinforcement learning." arXiv preprint arXiv:1509.02971 (2015).,](https://arxiv.org/pdf/1509.02971.pdf), used Ornstein-Uhlenbeck process.